-- The windshield wiper switch is located at the helm's switch panel. - Periodically, due to wear and environmental exposure, you will need to replace wiper blades using 18" blade refills.
+- The windshield wiper switch is located on the lower helm switch panel. - Periodically, due to wear and environmental exposure, you will need to replace wiper blades using 24" blade refills.

-Large Helm Switch Panel
+Helm Switch Panels

 Electrical System

 We strongly recommend you thoroughly read and understand this section, the electrical section of the Owner's Manual and all accessory manuals included in your boat's owner's packet.
 Wiring schematics are provided in Appendix A of this supplement; electrical routing illustrations in Appendix B.